Intermediate

 end

-endKey Takeaway: allow_upload/2 restricts file types and sizes client-side. consume_uploaded_entries/3 processes files after submission.
-Upload to S3 or other external storage instead of local filesystem.
+endKey Takeaway: allow_upload/2 configures upload constraints; consume_uploaded_entries/3 processes completed files after submission—always upload to external storage like S3, not the local filesystem.

 Example 29: Stateful Live Components